 But when it comes to building stable, generation-spanning wealth, investing for the long term is the gold standard.
 That’s because when an investment is allowed to mature over the course of decades, it reaps the benefits of compound interest.
 In other words, the interest earned by your portfolio begins to earn interest on itself.

 So if you’re thinking about starting a portfolio—or looking to fine-tune the one you have—the beginning of the year is a great time to start.
-Here are some of the best options to consider for 2021.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+Here are some of the best options to consider for 2021.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.